Guide to the Louis Dupree Papers, 1943 - 1989, undated

 - Louis Dupree: Curriculum Vitae, 1925-1989.
 Peshawar, Pakistan: University of Peshawar, 1992 (Duke University Libraries)

-[Identification of item], Louis Dupree Papers, University Archives, Duke University.
+[Identification of item], Louis Dupree Papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Louis Dupree Papers was received by the University Archives as a gift in 1989.